-Episcopal Relief & Development has partnered with the Anglican Diocesan Development Organization (ADDRO), the relief and development arm of the Anglican Diocese of Tamale on activities in agriculture, micro-finance and health.
+Episcopal Relief & Development partners with the Anglican Diocesan Development and Relief Organization (ADDRO), the relief and development arm of the Anglican Diocese of Tamale in northern Ghana, on activities in agriculture, micro-finance and health.

-Since 2006, the integrated health program has focused on preventing disease, promoting healthy habits and, most recently, improving child and maternal health.
-Using the integrated Community Case Management (iCCM) model to reduce child deaths from malaria, diarrhea, and pneumonia, ADDRO has trained hundreds of community volunteers to diagnose and offer basic treatment or referral to health facilities.
-Using Social and Behavioral Change Communication (SBCC) strategies, the program fosters open, informed dialogues about children’s health, hygiene and maternal health among pregnant women and younger women as well.
-The iCCM program also has an HIV/AIDS component that educates communities, provides support to affected families and orphans, and trains volunteers and family members to provide care for people living with the disease.
+Since 2006, the integrated health program has focused on preventing disease, promoting healthy habits and improving child and maternal health.
+Using the integrated Community Case Management (iCCM) model with Social and Behavioral Change Communication (SBCC) strategies to reduce child deaths from malaria, diarrhea, and pneumonia, ADDRO has trained hundreds of community volunteers to prevent and diagnose illness and offer basic treatment or referral to health facilities.
+The integrated health program also promotes maternal health services and provides community education and family support around HIV/AIDS.